raspberrypilearning/fruit-salad/en/step_2.md

 The Ingredient sprite moves from the menu to the mouse pointer, creates a stamp and then moves back to the menu, this happens quickly so you don't see it move!

-You won't be able to create a stamp by clicking on the menu because the 'add' message only gets broadcast if you click on the stage and the menu stops you doing this.
+You won't be able to create a stamp by clicking on the menu because the 'add' message only gets broadcast if you click on the Stage and the menu stops you doing this.

-If you add a piece of fruit so that it would overlap the stage then the stamp will go behind the menu.
+If you add a piece of fruit so that it would overlap the Stage then the stamp will go behind the menu.

 **Tip:** Stamps go on top of the backdrop but underneath the sprites.